 - If possible, prune the plant to make packing easier

 - If taking bare-rooted plants then wrap the roots in moist paper and place them in a plastic bag

 - If taking cuttings then make sure they are placed in a sealed plastic bag as soon as the cuttings are taken to prevent the cutting from drying out too quickly and pack them carefully, perhaps in a shoe if they are small

-Can you take plants on a domestic flight
+Can I take a plant on a domestic flight?